On progressive sharpening, flat minima and generalisation: Discussion

 \section{Discussion}

 One limitation of our work is that Ansatz \ref{ansatz} is not mathematically rigorous.
-The ansatz calls for a close theoretical analysis, which would ideally provide rigorous conditions under which one can upper bound the model Jacobian norm in terms of loss sharpness.
-Since the Hessian involves all layer Jacobians following the first, one expects this bound to be \emph{better} for deeper networks, in which a higher percentage of the layer Jacobians are explicitly regularised.
-Such a bound would help explain why \emph{deeper} networks are frequently observed to generalise better \cite{resnetv2}.
+A close theoretical analysis would ideally provide rigorous conditions under which one can upper bound the model Jacobian norm in terms of loss sharpness \emph{throughout training}.
+These conditions would need to be compatible with the empirical counterexmaples we give in Figure \ref{fig:weightdecay} and Appendix \ref{app:mediating}.

-Another limitation of our work is that we do not numerically evaluate our generalisation bound.
-Since the bound depends strongly on both the data (via the Lipschitz constant of a network which generates the data) and on the whole training procedure (via the maximum Jacobian norm over the training set \emph{at convergence}), it circumvents the data- and/or algorithm-agnosticism that makes many existing bounds so ineffective in deep learning \cite{zhang}.
-We believe quantitative evaluation of the bound in practical settings is an important future research problem.
+A second limitation of our work is that we do not numerically evaluate our generalisation bound.
+Numerical evaluation of the bound would require both an estimate of the Lipschitz constant of a GAN which has generated the data, as well as the local variation of the Jacobian of the model defined in Equation \eqref{variation}.
+While existing techniques may be able to aid the first of these \cite{fazlyab}, we are unaware of any work studying the second, which is outside the scope of this paper.
+We leave this important evaluation to future work.